curl/curl-for-win/README.md

   dependence and missing TLS-SRP support.
 - You can look up the correct distro hashes in lines starting with `SHA` in the [build log](https://ci.appveyor.com/project/curlorg/curl-for-win/branch/main).
-- Packages created across host platforms do not have identical hashes.
+- Packages built across host platforms do not have identical hashes.
   The reason for this is slightly different build options and toolchain builds/versions.
 Except `llvm-mingw` builds, which are reproducible across build hosts.
 ARM64 and all BoringSSL builds are like that by default.